altmp/altv-docs/articles/configs/server.md

 announceRetryErrorDelay: 10000
 # Max retries until announceRetryErrorDelay will be used
 announceRetryErrorAttempts: 50
+# Max players which can connect with the same ip address
+duplicatePlayers: 4096
 # An array of all modules that should be loaded
 modules: [
     "js-module",